How employee experience journey mapping helps create a positive workplace in 2025

 A positive employee journey can lead to more engaged and productive employees.
 When employees feel supported and valued, they're more likely to go above and beyond in their work.
 And that's a win-win for everyone.

-What is employee journey mapping?
+What is employee experience journey mapping?

+Employee journey mapping is the process of mapping out all the touchpoints an employee has with your company, from their first day of onboarding to their last day in the office.
 It's a way of understanding and improving the employee experience by mapping out their interactions with the company from the moment they first hear about the organization as a potential employer to their eventual departure.

 But why should you care about employee journey maps?
 For one, it helps you identify pain points in the employee experience that could be driving employees away.
 Maybe your onboarding process is too lengthy, or your employees aren't getting enough feedback or recognition for their hard work.